 My mom tried to raise the two of us on her own.
 It was very difficult.
 We went from place to place and my mom went from job to job.
 Because of the way I grew up, broken home, no father, poverty, instability, I was very angry.
 At the age of 14 I drank my first beer, smoked my first joint and lost my virginity.
 It was a summer of a lot of first time things and the beginning of a life that would spin out of control.
 I was athletic and played sports in school.
 Sports was the only thing that kept me in school.
 After high school I was drinking and partying a lot, and smoking weed.
 By the time I was 21, I would drink to get myself to sleep.
 My whole life revolved around drinking and getting drunk.
 Once I got a taste of the night life I became hooked.

 I found myself depressed, lonely in a crowd and empty even though I lived the night life and had many women at my disposal.
 I soon began to wonder what life was really about.
 By the time I was 24 I was burnt out and had had enough.
 I was invited to come to church by a friend, Jermaine, who had given his life to Jesus and changed.
 I knew in my heart that was the right thing but I wasn’t sure if it was for me, after all, how could a guy like me live like a Christian?
 On March 20, 2002 I finally came to a church service with Jermaine, and I asked Jesus to take control of my life and asked him to be my lord and savior.
 Today I am a different person.
-Nine years later I have a family and stability.
+I have a family and stability.
 Before I never would even let myself think about being a father because of who I knew myself to be.
 I didn’t want to have my children go through what I did.
-I’ve been married for six years and I have a complete family; a beautiful wife and two wonderful boys, which is a miracle considering the cycle of my family history.
+I’ve been married for 14 years and I have a complete family; a beautiful wife and two wonderful boys, which is a miracle considering the cycle of my family history.